C-Brown/C-Brown.github.io/_posts/2019-03-01-MSF-Analysis-1.md

 0x0804a064 in code ()
 gdb-peda$
 ```
-push edi\
+push edi

-push ebx\
+push ebx

-mov ecx, esp\
+mov ecx, esp

-int 0x80\
+int 0x80

 EDI was set earlier as a pointer to an address on the stack for the '-c' string.
-We push that on the stack so we currently have '-c ls'\
+We push that on the stack so we currently have '-c ls'

 EBX contains our pointer to an address on the stack for the '/bin/sh' string.
-We push that on the stack so we now have '/bin/sh -c ls'\
+We push that on the stack so we now have '/bin/sh -c ls'

-mov ecx, esp moves the current stack pointer into ECX so our 2nd argument for execve now holds what we want it to.\
+'mov ecx, esp' moves the current stack pointer into ECX so our 2nd argument for execve now holds the proper arguments that we want it to use.

 int 0x80 - this launches our execve call -> execve('/bin/sh', '/bin/sh -c ls', 0);